ejpsoil/soildata-assimilation-guidance/docs/tools/yarrrml.md

 *Status: in progress*

-This cookbook provides a quickstart on using YARRRML to convert arbitrary soil data to RDF following the [glosis ontology](https://github.com/rapw3k/glosis) using a YARRRML approach.
+This recipe provides a quickstart on using YARRRML to convert arbitrary soil data to RDF following the [glosis ontology](https://github.com/rapw3k/glosis) using a YARRRML approach.
 This work has initially been developed in the scope of the [Soils for Africa](https://www.soils4africa-h2020.eu/) project.

 [YARRRML](https://rml.io/yarrrml/) is a human readable text-based representation for declarative Linked Data generation rules.
 YARRRML is encoded in [YAML](https://en.wikipedia.org/wiki/YAML), a widely used data serialization language designed to be human-friendly.
 YARRRML is an initiative of the [RML.io](https://rml.io) community which provides a set of tools to generate knowledge graphs.